-Most Australians will access the internet via the NBN.
-But if you’re not totally happy with your service, or you live in an area that doesn’t get a decent connection, then some of the best internet plans make great alternatives to the NBN that could provide a better experience.
+Most Australians will access the internet via a fixed-line NBN plan.
+But if you’re not totally happy with your service, or you live in an area that doesn’t get a decent connection, then there plenty of NBN alternatives to get you connected.

-However, while these NBN alternatives may exist, we would be remiss to say that they’re all available nationwide.
+However, while these non-NBN internet plans may exist, we would be remiss to say that they’re not all available nationwide.
 But, if your property can be connected, you could find making the switch to be a worthwhile decision.

 NBN alternatives: what are they?